Rambanapasi/Much-Ado-Dividends/Thesis/README.md

-# Roadmap
+# Objective

 The goal is to assess the performance of dividend yield as an investment strategy.
 I plan to use optimized portfolios of the highest paying dividend stock and/or highest growth in dividends for a group of assets.

-However, first I want to calculate all cumulative returns for all indexes and their benchmarks.
+-   First calculate the excess returns for indices and their benchmarks

-## Approach

-To evaluate these portfolios, I will systematic portfolios which falls under passive equity portfolio construction.
-Passive equity investment offers transparent, investable and a rules-based approach, avoiding the need to identify mispriced securities commonly associated with active portfolio construction.
-Before we build our own portfolios I will compare performance indexes against their benchmarks across the globally.

--   I will present this in tabular form showing a comparison between index and benchmark.

--   I will build global dividend portfolios by jurisdiction and assess relative performnace relative to benchmark offered by MSCI, S&P and Russel.

--   So the plan is simple.
-Use dividend yield and dividend growth per share as signals.
-Construct geographical specific portfolios and analyze
+-   Explain relationships within the return series for each region with and without stratifying the sample.
+-   Then maybe look to build own dividend portfolios to see how that would have performed.

 # Instruments

 The global dividend portfolios considered in the table below are sourced from various literature from a practitioner perspective.
 They represent stylized portfolio constructed from respective market indexes.
+Using a similar approach I will consider broad market indices that are used to construct the dividend portfolios listed below.

 | Index Ticker      | Index Name                   | Benchmark                                                       | Ticker         | Description                                                                                                                                                                                                                                                                                                                                                                              |
 |:---|:----|:---------|:--|:--------------------------------------------------|